U Got 2 Let the Music: Critical reception

-John Bush from AllMusic described "U Got 2 Let the Music" as a "continent-wide Hi-NRG hit".
-Pan-European magazine Music & Media wrote, "Harold Faltermeyer meets the Italo house scene on a melody line not unlike Let's All Chant by the Michael Zager Band and ends up at the top of the UK dance chart."
-Dario Usuelli, PD at EHR Radio Deejay Network/Milan said, "It is a fast danceable pop song without pretention and has a good strong dance rhythm for the clubs."
+John Bush from AllMusic described "U Got 2 Let the Music" as a "continent-wide hi-NRG hit".
+The Stud Brothers of Melody Maker stated that following in the footsteps of "No Limit" and "Mr. Vain", "Cappella lob out another foul, insidious slice of Eurobeat masquerading as, techno (as in Techno!
+Techno!
+Techno!)"
+They concluded that "this has all the ingredients to go straight to Number One", noting its "soul samples", "lyric three words longer than the title", "a 1,000 mph Jean Michel Jarre melody", "and behind it all, a shady Continental entrepreneur".
+Melody Maker editor Peter Paphides said "it's basically a speeded-up Kraftwerk song with Kelly rasping all over it".
+Pan-European magazine Music & Media wrote, "Harold Faltermeyer meets the Italo house scene on a melody line not unlike "Let's All Chant" by the Michael Zager Band and ends up at the top of the UK dance chart."
+Dario Usuelli, PD at EHR Radio Deejay Network/Milan commented, "It is a fast danceable pop song without pretention and has a good strong dance rhythm for the clubs."
 James Hamilton from Music Weeks RM Dance Update called it a "typical breezy synth buzzed chanting italo techno-pop scamperer".
-Another editor, Tim Jeffery viewed it as a "typically big, bold and brash Euro stomper that's pretty much in the same vein as their last hit single", stating that "this is basically in-yer-face pop techno."
+Another RM editor, Tim Jeffery, viewed it as a "typically big, bold and brash Euro stomper that's pretty much in the same vein as their last hit single", stating that "this is basically in-yer-face pop techno."